 <%= render :partial => 'timeline' %>

+Partial views for reuse

 We first provide a header, in this case it is an indicator of what we’re displaying and we use <%= … %> to tell rails that we want to include the result from the called function into the rendered html.
 Next we include a partial that takes care of the sending of updates.
 The second partial we’re including is the one that contains the list of status updates for the logged in user and his friends.
 In the code sample above you can see one helper method the render method.
-The status update form, as shown in listing 7., uses more helpers.
+The status update form, as shown in listing 7.26, uses more helpers.

-Listing 7.2: The update status form
+Listing 7.26: The update status form

 <div class="status-update" style="display:block;margin:5px;padding:3px;">